-Now there is anumber column in both tables, so simply using number in your query is ambiguous.
+Now there is a num column in both tables, so simply using num in your query is ambiguous.
 We now have to specify which table's column we are referring to.
 To do this, we put the table name and a period in front of the column name.
 Here is an example of doing an inner join of the two tables now:

-'''

-SELECT

-FROM courses INNER JOIN enrollment
+SELECT FROM courses INNER JOIN enrollment ON courses.num = enrollment.num;

-ON courses.number = enrollment.number;

-'''